Josh Lelan: Hayes and Yeading

+Farnham Town

+On 22 September 2023, Lelan signed for Farnham Town on a dual registration from Hayes & Yeading United.

 International career

 On 5 August 2016 Lelan received his first call up for the Kenya for the first time and was eligible to play for the national team through his father.
 He made his international debut on 30 August 2016 in a match against Uganda, coming on as a substitute, in a 0–0 draw.
 After making his making his Kenya debut, Lelan reflected on his debut, saying: "It was a completely different style of football which I learnt a lot from and I'd like to play more games international games.
-Playing with Victor was a massively proud moment for me and my family.”.
+Playing with Victor was a massively proud moment for me and my family.".